Are there appeals in small claims court?

 Can I file my case in small claims court?

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
-Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-You are unable to seek injunctive or equitable relief.
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+You cannot seek injunctive relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
-You could only ask the court for an award of money.
-Nacogdoches County Small Claims Court cases are heard in 4 courthouses in Nacogdoches County.
+This would be called injunctive relief.

 Do I need to hire an Attorney?